 Gooseberries, with the same seasonality as blueberries, are used in pies, jellies, and jams sold at local farmers’ markets.
 Salmonberries are shaped like raspberries, but are bright orange, like salmon roe, hence the name.
 They’re sweet-sour, but pleasantly so, and are usually eaten fresh or made into preserves.

 See these berries heaped into baskets in a colorful display at farmers’ markets and grocery stores.

 Alaska’s craft beer scene is alive and thriving, with microbreweries from Ketchikan to Anchorage and beyond.
 Each has its own special brew styles with seasonal flavors, IPAs, blondes, ambers, and others.

 Microbrewery tours are a fun and popular way to get to know different brews and styles of brewing.
-In Juneau, there’s a bike and brewery tour that takes you on paths around the Mendenhall Glacier, then to Merchant’s Wharf for snacks and a tasting of beers from different breweries around Alaska.
+In Juneau, there’s a bike and brewery tour that takes you on paths around the Mendenhall Glacier, then to Merchant’s Wharf for snacks and a tasting of beers from different breweries in Alaska.

 Alaskan Brewing Company offers special brews using indigenous ingredients like hand-harvested spruce tips in its Winter Ale, and alder smoke, typical of Alaska smokehouses, to give malt an authentic flavor and allow the beer to age like fine wine.